How to Get a Hardship License

-Hardship permits can keep the foundations of your life stable while you undergo the uncertain process of the court system.
-Jared Justice, a Clackamas County DUII Lawyer, can help you develop a proper plan regarding DUII charges, which can remove some anxieties you may have regarding your own and your family’s financial security.
+Getting an Oregon hardship permit can keep the foundations of your life stable while you undergo the uncertain process of the court system.
+Jared Justice, a Clackamas County DUI Lawyer, can help you develop a proper plan regarding DUI charges, which can remove some anxieties you may have regarding your own and your family’s financial security.

-Hardship permits are available for some driver license suspensions, and knowing if you qualify can make a tremendous impact throughout this difficult ordeal.
+Hardship permits are available for some license suspensions, and knowing if you qualify can make a tremendous impact throughout this difficult ordeal.
 Primarily, it is important to understand exactly what a hardship permit can do for you.
 Simply put, they allow you to drive non-commercial motor vehicles in a limited capacity.
-These permits allow you to drive within the following parameters:
+A hardship permit may allow you to drive within the following parameters: